kinow/auto-mhm-test-domains/README.md

     ADD_PROJECT_TO_HOST: false
     SCRATCH_DIR: /tmp/remote/
 ```

+Remember to copy the `mhm.sif` Singularity file to the remote host
+scratch directory (`/tmp/remote` in the example above).

 The next command is to prepare the experiment workflow (i.e.
 parse and validate its configuration and produce a workflow graph,